enjineDev/autoagents/README.md

 ## License

-Agency Swarm is open-source and licensed under [MIT](https://opensource.org/licenses/MIT).
+Agency Swarm is open-source and licensed under Apache 2.0.

 ## Interested into AI Automation?
 Follow me on my Social Media and subscribe for exclusive insights, guides and reports: [christonomous.dev](https://christonomous.dev)